cybermaggedon/gnucash-uk-vat/README.md

 This is a command-line utility, with a GTK-based dialog mode which removes the need to know about configuration files or command-line options.
 I have used this to submit my own VAT returns.
-If you want to join the party email me, mark AT cyberapocalypse DOT co DOT uk, and I'll support you through the process.
+If you want to join the party come to the #gnucash-uk-vat channel on Discord server https://discord.gg/3cAvPASS6p and I'll try to help you through the process.

 ## Credentials